mitkonikov/SchoolNetUtilities/README.md

-# SchoolNetUtilities
+# SchoolNet Utilities
-Repository for scripts and misc stuff for SchoolNet
+Repository for scripts and miscellaneous stuff for SchoolNet